National Code of Conduct for Health Care Workers

 • Discourage consumers from seeking other health care or refuse to cooperate with other practitioners if they do.

-that they Practice in full awareness and compliance of their Local Government, State/Territory Government as well as the National/Federal Government, rules and regulations.
+Practice in full awareness and compliance of their Local Government, State/Territory Government as well as the National/Federal Government, rules and regulations.

-that they carry the correct level of Combined Liability Insurance
+Carry the correct level of Combined Liability Insurance

-If first aid is not available at their place of practice, to have a current first aid certification (HLTAID011 Provide first aid)
+Are aware, that If first aid is not available at their place of practice, to have a current first aid certification (HLTAID011 Provide first aid)

 ARC requires our Members in ACT, TAS, NT, WA - where the legislation is still in process to adhere to the Victorian (National Code)